JacobDavidEarl/alfred-lb-url/README.md

-# alfred-lb-url
-Alfred Letterboxd Url Workflow
+# Alfred Letterboxd Url Workflow

 This workflow makes a url along letterboxd’s naming convention for movies from any copied text.
 This does not cause the page to appear, just formats the last thing you copied and outputs a url.
 Letterboxd movie pages all follow the same pattern, so as long as you copy the name of the movie first, this should work.

 1. Write out the name of a movie